Eutropios/WarMAC/docs/source/warmac_errors.rst

  WarMAC Errors
 ###############

-|  All of the custom errors used within WarMAC.
+|  All of the custom errors that are used within WarMAC.

 ************
  Base Error